syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Getting-Started.md

 ![GettingStarted_img10](Getting-Started_images/GettingStarted_img10.png)

-6.Add the following code snippet in code behind to create a simple PivotGrid control.
+6.Add the following code sample in code behind to create a simple pivot grid control.

 {% tabs %}

 {% highlight c# %}

-//Initialize a new PivotGrid.
+//Initialize a new pivot grid.
 Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl pivotGridControl1 = new Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl();

-// Add required size for the PivotGrid control pivotGridControl1.Size = new System.Drawing.Size(344, 250);
+// Add required size for the pivot grid control pivotGridControl1.Size = new System.Drawing.Size(344, 250);

-// Add the PivotGrid control to the parent control. this.Controls.Add(pivotGridControl1);
+// Add the pivot grid control to the parent control. this.Controls.Add(pivotGridControl1);

 {% endhighlight %}

 {% highlight vb %}

-'Initialize a new PivotGrid.
+'Initialize a new pivot grid.
 Dim pivotGridControl1 As New Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl()

-' Add required size for the PivotGrid control pivotGridControl1.Size = New System.Drawing.Size(344, 250)
+' Add required size for the pivot grid control pivotGridControl1.Size = New System.Drawing.Size(344, 250)

-' Add the PivotGrid control to the parent control.
+' Add the pivot grid control to the parent control.
 Me.Controls.Add(pivotGridControl1)

 {% endhighlight %}